What do I need to know before I travel?

 Even if you are vaccinated against Hepatitis B, you should still take preventative steps to reduce your risk of exposure.

-If you think you may have been exposed to Hepatitis B virus whilst travelling then you should see your GP as soon as possible.
+If you think you may have been exposed to Hepatitis B virus whilst travelling then you should contact your General Practice as soon as possible.

 Vaccination